pkurremula/cloud-recipes/terraform/README.md

   * Utilities
     * [Random password generator](basics/utils/password-generator) - Random password generator.
     * [Trigger on file change](basics/utils/null_resource) - Trigger whenever a file content changes.
+    * [Templatefile function](basics/utils/templatefile) - Examples of using the templatefile function, including a trick to differentiating a Terraform template variable from a shell variable.
 * Tools
   * [Makefile](tools/makefile) - A sample Makefile for a Terraform project.
 * AWS